Post

 ...

-Messages are encrypted using their own method [Stub.Helper]::AES_Encryptor() which uses AES in ECB mode with a 256-bit key.
-The key is the MD5 hash of the decrypted KEY config setting.
-A screenshot of this method can be found below.
+Messages are encrypted using dedicated method [Stub.Helper]::AES_Encryptor() which uses AES in ECB mode with a 256-bit key.
+The key is the MD5 hash of the decrypted KEY config setting, converted from hex.
+An image of this method is shown below.

 figure 18 - packet encryption method

-The below script can be used to decrypt a packet sent by XWorm as seen in figure 19.
+The below Python script can be used to decrypt an XWorm packet as seen in figure 19.

 1